canvas-medical/pydian/README.md

-# Pydian - pythonic data manipulation
+# Pydian: pythonic data interchange

-Pydian is a pure Python library for repeatable and sharable data mappings.
-Pydian reduces boilerplate and provides a framework for expressively mapping data through Python `dict` objects and native list + dict comprehension.
+Pydian is a pure Python library for repeatable and sharable data mappings and transformations.
+Pydian reduces boilerplate and provides a framework for expressively mapping data through Python `dict` objects and native sequence comprehensions.

-With Pydian, you can grab data from heavily nested dicts using `get`:
+With Pydian, you can grab and manipulate data from heavily nested dicts using `get`:
 ```python
 from pydian import get